PlaceBasedCarbonCalculator/PlaceBasedCarbonCalculator.github.io/manual/index.md

 *1-4 Crown Row, Bracknell (RG12 0TH), 3, 14, 17, 18, 21, 26, 29, 31, 45, 49, 50, 55-70, 74, 75, 77-81, 84, 85, 91-95, 101, 103, 104, 106, 110, 111 Dalcross, Bracknell (RG12 0UJ), 71-73, 76, 82, 83, 86, 87 Dalcross, Bracknell (RG12 0UL), 1, 6, 9, 11 Fencote, Bracknell (RG12 0TD), 6, 8, 9, 12, 19, 22, 25, 47, 50 Garswood, Bracknell (RG12 0TY), 52, 60, 61, 65, 67, 80 Garswood, Bracknell (RG12 0TZ), 2, 10, 14, 16, 18, 36, 40, 42-44, 58-60, 72, 76, 79, 80 Helmsdale, Bracknell (RG12 0TA), 12, 13, 15, 45, 64-67, 82, 86, 87, 96, 97-99, 108, 112-115, 118, 126, 129, 138 Helmsdale, Bracknell (RG12 0TB), 1, 6, 11, 15, 23, 24, 28, 32, 33, 42-51, 67, 68, 72, 79, 80 Keepers Coombe, Bracknell (RG12 0TW, 10, 12-14, 21, 22, 25-27, 29-31, 34-36, 41 Keepers Coombe, Bracknell (RG12 0TN), 1-9, 21, 22, 26, 27, 31, 32 Kimmeridge, Bracknell (RG12 0UD), 86, 89-93(odd), 94, 100, 102, 107, 122, 125 Leaves Green, Bracknell, (RG12 0TE), 1-6, 8-10, 13-26, 33, 34, 48-50, 54, 58, 59, 63-80 Leaves Green, Bracknell (RG1*

 In this case a single dot on the map does not clearly convey the extent of this land ownership.
 But it is possible to parse this into 233 unique addresses that the text refers to.
-In this case, I expect that the title covers even more addresses as there are several titles that cut off mid-postcode at 999 characters, which suggests they have been truncated at some point.
+In this case, the title may have even more addresses as there are several titles that cut off mid-postcode at 999 characters, which suggests they have been truncated at some point.
 Nevertheless identifying the knowable 233 addresses helps improve our understanding of land ownership even if it is incomplete.

 While this kind of text parsing is never 100% successful, it is worth doing.
 For example, there are 9,034 freehold titles that contain multiple postcodes.
 But when they were broken up, they actually refer to 168,911 unique property addresses.